sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Behavioral Patterns/2024-01-28-patterns-Visitor.md

     class ElementA : public Element {
     public:
-        ElementA();
-        void accepet(Visistor &v) override { v.visitElementA(this); }
+        void accept(Visistor &v) override { v.visitElementA(this); }
     };

     class ElementB : public Element {
     public:
-        ElementB();
-        void accepet(Visistor &v) override { v.visitElementB(this); }
+        void accept(Visistor &v) override { v.visitElementB(this); }
     };
     ```
-- A `CompositeElement` class might implement `accept` like this:
+- A CompositeElement class might implement `accept()` like this:
     ```c++
     class CompositeElement : public Element {
     public:
         void accept(Visitor&) override;
     private:
-        List<Element*> *children;
+    	std::forward_list<Element*> elements;
     };

     void CompositeElement::accept(Visitor &v) {
-        ListIterator<Element*> i(children);

-        for(i.first(); !i.isDone(); i.next()) {
-            i.currentItem()->accept(v);
-        }
+		for (auto currentElement : elements)
+			currentElement->accept(visitor);

         v.visitCompositeElement(this);
     }
     ```
 - Here are two other implementation issues that arise when you apply the Visitor pattern:
 1. *Double dispatch*
     * Effectively, the Visitor pattern lets you add operations to classes without changing them.
-Visitors achieves this by using a technique called **double-dispatch**.
-It's a well-known techniques.
-In fact, some programming languages support it directly (CLOS, for example).
-Languages like C++ and smalltalk support **single-dispatch**.
+        +  Visitors achieves this by using a technique called **double-dispatch**.
+    * Languages like C++ and smalltalk support **single-dispatch**.
-    * In single-dispatch languages, two criteria determine which operation will fulfill a request: the name of the request and the type of receiver.
-For example, the operation that a GenerateCode request will call depends on the type of node object you ask.
-In C++, calling GenerateCode on an instance of VariavleRefNode will call VariableRefNode:: GenerateCode (which generates code for a variables reference).
-Calling GenerateCode on an AssignmentNode will call AssignmentNode:: GenerateCode (which will generate code for an assignment).
-The operation that gets executed depends both on the kind of request and the type of the receiver.
+        +  In single-dispatch languages, two criteria determine which operation will fulfill a request:
+            - the name of the request and
+            - the type of receiver.
+        + The operation that gets executed depends both on the kind of request and the type of the receiver.
-    * "Double-dispatch" simply means the operation that gets executed depends on the kind of request and the types of two receivers.
-Accept is a double-dispatch opera-tion.
-Its meaning depends on two types: the Visitor's and the Element's.
-Double-dispatching lets visitors request different operations on each class of element."
+    * "Double-dispatch" simply means the operation that gets executed depends on the kind of request and the types of **two receivers**.
+        + `accept()` is a double-dispatch operation.
+            - Its meaning depends on two types: the Visitor's and the Element's.
+        + Double-dispatching lets visitors request different operations on each class of element."
-    * This is the key to the Visitor pattern: The operation that gets executed depends on both the type of Visitor and the type of Element it visits.
-Instead of binding operations statically into the Element interface, you can consolidate the operations in a Visitor and use Accept to do the binding at run-time.
-Extending the Element interface amounts to defining one new Visitor subclass rather than many new Element subclasses.
+    * This is the key to the Visitor pattern:
+        + The operation that gets executed depends on both the type of Visitor and the type of Element it visits.
+    * Instead of binding operations statically into the Element interface, you can consolidate the operations in a Visitor and use `accept()` to do the binding at run-time.
+        + Extending the Element interface amounts to defining one new Visitor subclass rather than many new Element subclasses.
 2. *Who is responsible for traversing the object structure?*
     * A visitor must visit each element of the object structure.
-The question is, how does it get there?
-We can put responsibility for traversal in any of three places: in the object structure, in the visitor, or in a separate iterator object (see Iterator).
+        + The question is, how does it get there?
+    * We can put responsibility for traversal in any of three places:
+        + in the object structure,
+        + in the visitor,
+        + or in a separate iterator object (see **Iterator**).
-Often the object structure is responsible for iteration.
-A collection will simply iterate over its elements, calling the Accept operation on each.
-A composite will commonly traverse itself by having each Accept operation traverse the element's children and call Accept on each of them recursively.
+    * Often the object structure is responsible for iteration.
+        + A collection will simply iterate over its elements, calling the `accept()` operation on each.
+        + A composite will commonly traverse itself by having each `accept()` operation traverse the element's children and call `accept()` on each of them recursively.
-Another solution is to use an iterator to visit the elements.
-In C++, you could use either an internal or external iterator, depending on what is available and what is most efficient.
-In Smalltalk, you usually use an internal iterator using do: and a block.
-Since internal iterators are implemented by the object structure, using an internal iterator is a lot like making the object structure responsible for iteration.
-The main difference is that an internal iterator will not cause double-dispatching-it will call an operation on the visitor with an element as an argument as opposed to calling an operation on the element with the visitor as an argument.
+    * Another solution is to use an iterator to visit the elements.
+        + In C++, you could use either an internal or external iterator, depending on what is available and what is most efficient.
+        + The main difference is that an internal iterator will not cause double-dispatching;
+            - it will call an operation on the visitor with an element as an argument as opposed to calling an operation on the element with the visitor as an argument.
-But it's easy to use the Visitor pattern with an internal iterator if the operation on the visitor simply calls the operation on the element without recursing.
+        + But it's easy to use the Visitor pattern with an internal iterator if the operation on the visitor simply calls the operation on the element without recursing.
-You could even put the traversal algorithm in the visitor, although you'll end up duplicating the traversal code in each Concrete Visitor for each aggregate Concrete Element.
+    * You could even put the traversal algorithm in the visitor, although you'll end up duplicating the traversal code in each Concrete Visitor for each aggregate Concrete Element.
-The main reason to put the traversal strategy in the visitor is to implement a particularly complex traversal, one that depends on the results of the operations on the object structure.
-We'll give an example of such a case in the Sample Code.
+        + The main reason to put the traversal strategy in the visitor is to implement a particularly complex traversal, one that depends on the results of the operations on the object structure.

 ### Related Patterns